-Your own unique art style is a combination of various factors including, your chosen medium, the size of your work, and your compositional eye.
-Your choice of subject matter, technique and sense of color, will also influence you.
+Your art style is a combination of various factors including, your chosen medium, the size of your work, and your compositional eye.
+Your choice of subject matter, technique, and sense of color will also influence you.
 When you discover a coherent and repeatable mix of all these elements, you will have your signature style.

 Consider these points:

 - What do you like to draw or paint?

 - What medium do you prefer?

 - Who’s work inspires you the most?

 - Do you intend to sell your work?